diommsantos/Gx64Sync/README.md

 # Gx64Sync

-**Gx64Sync** stands for Ghidra-x64Dbg SYNChronization (you can sugest and vote on new name at [Suggestion for a name](https://github.com/diommsantos/Gx64Sync/issues/3)).
+**Gx64Sync** stands for Ghidra-x64Dbg SYNChronization (you can sugest and vote on a new name at [Suggestion for a name](https://github.com/diommsantos/Gx64Sync/issues/3)).
 It is a set of plugins that help synchronize a debugging x64Dbg session with Ghidra.
 The underlying idea is simple: take the best from both worlds (static and dynamic analysis).